KellyBytes/kellybytes/README.md

 # Hi there👋

 I am **Kelly** living in Edmonton AB, Canada.
-I'm passionate about building accessible and user-friendly web applications.
+I'm passionate about crafting accesible and engaging web experiences with precision and creativity.
+With a background in mechanical engineering and technical translation, I bring a unique analytical perspective to design and problem-solving.
+I'm committed not only to building interactive, visually engaging interfaces, but also to improving and debugging existing projects to enhance performance, accessibility, and overall user experience.
 I enjoy transforming complex ideas into intuitive interfaces and continuously improving my skills through hands-on projects.

 <br />